 dressed in clothes designed for Everest,

-hope that Gore-tex might protect us,
+hope that Gore-tex might protect us

-proof against assault or sneaking rain.
+from assault or sneaking rain.

 We carry a universe in our bags